“Ew, this grosses me out,” my husband told me in an email with a link.

 - 3 medium carrots, peeled and thinly sliced

-- rice vinegar, divided (a few splashes for the soaking water and ⅓ cup for the dressing)
+- rice vinegar or apple cider vinegar, divided (a few splashes for the soaking water and ⅓ cup for the dressing)

 - water, to soak and to boil